Bachelor of Science in Nursing Admission Information

 - Cumulative GPA of a 2.75 on a 4.0 scale for high school Math/Science for those out of high school two years or less

 - Recommend ACT composite score of 21 and above or SAT total of 1500 and above.
-(Test scores reviewed for two years after completion of high school.)
+(Test scores reviewed for up to two years after completion of high school)

 - Cumulative College GPA and College Math/Science GPA of 2.5 on a 4.0 scale, if applicable

 - International Students should contact the Admissions Office for additional information and forms